Projective characterization of higher-order quantum transformations: Superoperator projectors

 so that

 And from this result

 Hence,

-where the subset symbol, $\subset$, implicitly means that we are considering the images of these projectors.
-This identity, which can be recasted as
+(Recall that the subset symbol, $\subseteq$, implicitly means that we are considering the images of these projectors.)
+This identity which, using \eqref{eq:inclusion_duality_app}, can be recast as

-is fundamentally the reason an indefinite causal order may arise; this will become clearer in the following.
-Most of the answer rely on the interpretation of the tensor as intrinsic no-signaling constraints that are presented below.
-For an illustration of this relation, the left hand side of this identity is depicted to the leftmost diagram in Fig. \ref{fig:diag_compo}, whereas the right-hand side is the rightmost.
+is Eq. \eqref{eq:tensor_in_par} in the main text.
+That these two projectors are not equal is fundamentally the reason why an indefinite causal order may arise; this will become clearer after the prec is introduced in the algebra so that equations \eqref{eq:causal=0ways} and \eqref{eq:transfo=2way} can be written down.
+For an illustration of this relation, the left-hand side of this identity is depicted in the leftmost diagram in Fig. \ref{fig:diag_compo}, whereas the right-hand side is the rightmost.

+Because of the interchange law \eqref{eq:interchange_tensor_cap}, relation \eqref{eq:notAnotB<notAB} is stable when composed with more parties.
+More generally, the inclusion relation $\subseteq$ induced by conditions \eqref{eq:subset_def} is stable under the tensor; if $\Proj{}{A} \subseteq \Proj{'}{A}$, then the following hold

+The last equation is a consequence of the first using \eqref{eq:notAnotB<notAB}.
+The first equation holds because

+and the term in parenthesis is equal to $\Proj{}{A}$ because $\Proj{}{A} \subseteq \Proj{'}{A}$, therefore the first equation holds.
+The second equation is proven using De Morgan duality: